Tom Rosenthal (actor)

-Thomas Alan Smith Rosenthal (born 14 January 1988) is an English actor, comedian, and writer.
-He is best known for his television roles as Jonny Goodman in Friday Night Dinner (2011–2020) and Marcus Gallo in Plebs (2013–2022).
+Thomas Alan Smith Rosenthal (born 14 January 1988) is an English actor, comedian and writer.
+He is best known for his television roles as Johnny Goodman in Friday Night Dinner (2011–2020) and Marcus Gallo in Plebs (2013–2022).
 He has written and performed three stand-up comedy shows: Child of Privilege (2011), благодаря (2013), and Manhood (2019–2020), the latter of which received critical acclaim at the 2019 Edinburgh Fringe Festival.

 Early life

 Thomas Alan Smith Rosenthal was born in the Hammersmith area of London on 14 January 1988, the son of Newsnight producer Christine (née Smith) and television sports presenter Jim Rosenthal.
 He is of German-Jewish descent through his father, with one of his paternal great-grandfathers being German-Jewish physician and writer Oscar Levy.
 He was once dubbed a "super-smart child of privilege" by the London Evening Standard.
-He grew up in Cookham, Berkshire, and read philosophy at King's College London.
+He grew up in Cookham, Berkshire, and went to Reading Blue Coat School before studying philosophy at King's College London.
 His early comedic influences were the TV shows Spaced, Brass Eye, and Da Ali G Show.

 Career

-In 2011, Rosenthal was cast as Jonny Goodman in the Channel 4 sitcom Friday Night Dinner, alongside Simon Bird, Tamsin Greig, Paul Ritter, and Mark Heap.
+In 2011, Rosenthal was cast as Johnny Goodman in the Channel 4 sitcom Friday Night Dinner, alongside Simon Bird, Tamsin Greig, Paul Ritter, and Mark Heap.
 The sitcom focused on the weekly Shabbat dinner in the middle-class secular Jewish Goodman family in North London.
-Rosenthal played the younger son and he and Greig are the only two cast members who have Jewish roots in real life.
+Rosenthal played the younger son and he and Greig are the only two main cast members who have Jewish roots in real life.
 The sixth and final series set the record for the highest audience for any comedy on Channel 4 or E4 for 16-to-34 year olds with a 49.3% share, and the average audience for the series was 3.9 million viewers.
 Following the death of Ritter in 2021, it was announced that the show would not continue.
 To celebrate the 10th anniversary of the start of the show, an anniversary special was aired in May 2021.

 In 2013, he was cast as Marcus in the ITV sitcom Plebs.
 The sitcom is a comedy set in Ancient Rome, following the main characters of Marcus, Stylax, and Grumio.
 In 2020, it was announced that a sixth series would not be commissioned and instead a feature-length special would be released.

 In 2014, he created and starred in a comedy pilot for BBC iPlayer with Naz Osmanoglu, entitled Flat TV, which was later commissioned into a mini-series.

 In 2015, he played a brief role as Gary Thorp in the ITV drama series Broadchurch.

 In 2019, he played Private Pike in Dad's Army: The Lost Episodes, a recreation of three missing episodes of the BBC sitcom Dad's Army.
 That same year, his third stand-up show Manhood received critical acclaim at the Edinburgh Fringe Festival.